‘They threw us under the bus’: Herington hospital patients struggle to get medical records

 “They basically told me each day (they) don’t know if (they’re) gonna be able to come in and continue helping, but they’re there as long as (the hospital administration) will let them come up and help,” Ensey said.

-KSN reached out to the hospital for comment but have not received a response.
+KSN News contacted the hospital for comment but has not received a response.